JavaScript must be enabled on your browser for this PAC to work properly.

-Acceptable Use Policy
+Acceptable Use Policy (Internet)

-Pursuant to Utah State Code 9-7-404(2)(b) stating: “The board shall establish policies for its [the Library’s] operation” and Cedar City Ordinance 22-7(1), the Library Board, with a quorum present, in a regular and public meeting held on the 16th day of March, 2004, hereby adopts the following Internet Acceptable Use Policy.
+Pursuant to Utah State Code 9-7-404(2)(b) stating: “The board shall establish policies for its [the Library’s] operation” and Cedar City Ordinance 22-7(1), the Library Board, with a quorum present, in a regular and public meeting held on the 18th day of May, 2010, hereby adopts the following Internet Acceptable Use Policy.

-The Cedar City Public Library also know as the Cedar City Library in the Park, hereinafter “Library,” offers the services of the Library to all residents of Cedar City and Iron County (hereinafter “residents”) free of charge.
+The Cedar City Public Library also known as the Cedar City Library in the Park, hereinafter “Library,” offers the services of the Library to all residents of Cedar City and Iron County (hereinafter “residents”) free of charge.
 The Library supports the right of all patrons to use the Library and the materials of the Library without regard to race, creed, color, national origin, sexual orientation, gender, or age.
 The Library encourages and supports the ideals of learning and provides information and literature for educational and recreational purposes.
 A room use policy is available for review and contains policy for use of the computer lab.

 The Library provides wide and varied access to informational and recreational materials via print and electronic sources, including Internet.
 The Library encourages the use of the Internet for educational, informational, and recreational purposes.